.jpg)

 These flat back instruments were made to Hawkes and Son's specifications to an English design, often in Germany to increase production.
 However they are considered English basses and provide an excellent way into the standard of instrument required to play in professional orchestras.
 They are also favoured by some jazz players.

-I have been told that this particular bass spent a long and happy career on cruise ships before being sold to the current owner.
 At some point a decision was made to apply an extra coat of varnish to the front and back presumably to even out worn areas of the original varnish.
-Other than this the instrument is in excellent condition and has a full even sound in all registers.
+Overall the instrument is in excellent condition and has a full even sound in all registers.

 Length of Back 114cm.
 String Length 107cm,